 This was the first frame I built without competent supervision 😃.
 So, before starting, I built five “practice” main triangles to dissect and evaluate.
 Only then did I determine that my brazing was adequate to build a frame for a client.
 The frame (and bicycle) shown in the photos is the sixth main triangle, and first complete frame, I built for this client.
 I learned a lot from building those practice triangles, and the computer cable guides I fabricated for this frame led to other cable routing ideas on later frames.
 Due to working a full-time day job, and not one to rush things, this frame was more than three years in the making, plus several months at paint.
 Paul was very patient.
 I am very grateful that all of my clients have been very patient. 🥰

-All the tubes are Tange Prestige.
+All the tubes, except the chain stays (Columbus EL), are Tange Prestige.
 The fork crown, seat cluster embellishment, and seat stay caps are polished stainless steel.
 The front ends and dropouts are G.P.
 Wilson super-light castings with stainless steel faces added to increase the thickness of the clamping faces (this prevents exposing the skewer threads past the end of the skewer nut).
 Top tube length is 60.5cm; seat tube length (center-to-center) is 55cm.

 In addition to the usual braze-ons, a Columbine chain hanger is used, as well as multiple custom-fabricated braze-ons for the front- and rear-wheel computer (Campagnolo Ergo Brain) sensors and computer sensor cable guides.
 In addition, this was the first use of my custom-made, stainless steel “gear” water bottle boss reinforcements.

 Like Frame #1, this frame is painted red (Imron #51078) by Joe Bell: